ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 **Non-Primitive Datatypes**
 Non-primitive datatypes consist of aggregations of primitive datatypes.
 A list for example holds several numbers or words or something else
 - **list**: An ordered sequence of data, for example [1,2,3] is a list where each of the entries have a specific position and the entries can be accessed by indices
-- **dict**: A non-ordered mapping (meaning that it does not have a first or second entry) that consists of keys and values.
+- **dict**: A non-ordered mapping that consists of keys and values.
+That simply means, we can not get entries from the dictionary by indices (e.g. the 0th entry in a dictionary) but instead grab data from the dictionary by using the key.
 Imagine it like a digital telephone-book.
-The comparison does not hold completely because in theory a telephone book is ordered, but you would never search the 5001231th entry from the telephone book.
+The comparison does not hold completely because in theory a telephone book is ordered, but you would never search the 5001231th entry in a telephone book.
 Instead you would search the phone number of
 Mr. Smith", so you go to the "key" Mr. Smith and get the "value" 0251/1234567.

 Lets look at some examples for data types: